ayahfouad/Shiny-Final-App/shiny final app.md

 Project Overview
 ========================================================

-This presentation was created as the final step in the Capstone project for the Data Scientist specialization offered through Coursera / Johns Hopkins.
+- This presentation was created as the final step in the Capstone project for the Data Scientist specialization offered through Coursera / Johns Hopkins.

-The project goal was to build a predictive model of English text.
-The skills needed to complete this task include natural language processing and text mining.
-The model was created using the Shiny Application in RStudio.
+- The project goal was to build a predictive model of English text.

-The source data for this project can be found at: https://d396qusza40orc.cloudfront.net/dsscapstone/dataset/Coursera-SwiftKey.zip
+- The source data for this project can be found at: https://d396qusza40orc.cloudfront.net/dsscapstone/dataset/Coursera-SwiftKey.zip

-My Shiny App can be found at: https://ctarsenault.shinyapps.io/word_prediction_application
+- Shiny App can be found at: https://ctarsenault.shinyapps.io/word_prediction_application

-If you would like to review my source code, it is located on GitHub at:https://github.com/ayahfouad/Shiny-Final-App
+- For the source code, it is located on GitHub at: https://github.com/ayahfouad/Shiny-Final-App

 Working with the Data
 ========================================================